SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    Local constants and variables are never computed lazily.

+You can apply a property wrapper to a local stored variable, but not to a global variable or a computed variable.
+For example,
+in the code below ``myNumber`` uses ``SmallNumber`` as a property wrapper.

+.. testcode:: property-wrapper-init

+    -> func someFunction() {
+           @SmallNumber var myNumber: Int = 0
+    ---
+           myNumber = 10
+           // now myNumber is 10
+    >>     print(myNumber)
+    ---
+           myNumber = 24
+           // now myNumber is 12
+    >>     print(myNumber)
+       }
+    ---
+    >> someFunction()
+    << 10
+    << 12

+Like when you apply ``SmallNumber`` to a property, setting the value of ``myNumber`` to 10 is valid.
+Because the property wrapper doesn't allow values higher than 12, it sets ``myNumber`` to 12 instead of 24.

+..
+The discussion of local variables with property wrappers has to come later, because we need to use init(wrappedValue:) to work around <rdar://problem/74616133>.

 ..
 TODO: clarify what we mean by "global variables" here.
    According to [Contributor 6004], anything defined in a playground, REPL, or in main.swift is a local variable in top-level code, not a global variable.